Tuesday, September 30, 2014

 Calculating I for simple shapes

-The second moment of area for a rectangular section beam of width and thickness is given by
+The second moment of area for a rectangular section beam of width w and thickness h is given by

-The corresponding operation for a circular cross-section of diameter gives
+The corresponding operation for a circular cross-section of diameter D gives

 Academic consultant: Bill Clyne (University of Cambridge)